-3 Small-domain LES/PDF simulations
+3 Small-Domain LES/PDF Simulations

-The LES/PDF simulations are performed on the small cylindrical computational domain shown in Fig. 1(c).
+The LES/PDF simulations are performed on the small cylindrical computational domain highlighted by the red box in Fig. 1b.
 In this section a brief description of the computational methodology is presented followed by a discussion on the important simulation parameters for the three modes.
 Finally, the LES/PDF simulation results for the three modes are presented and discussed.
 For simplicity, henceforth, the LES/PDF simulations on the small domain are referred to as just the LES/PDF simulations.